manymoments/manymoments.github.io/_posts/2022-03-12-dfinity-synchrony.md

 >
 >
 > Committing (can be executed anytime after the initial wait): if all received $B_{k-1}$ blocks extend the same block $B_{k-2},$ consider $B_{k-2}$ committed.

+Please add comments on [Twitter](...).

+**Acknowledgment.** We would like to thank Ittai Abraham and the authors of Internet Consensus Computer (Jan, Manu, Timo, Yvonne-Anne, Victor and Dominic) for useful discussions.